 What Does Project CHEER Offer?

-Project CHEER (Creative Help through Enrichment and Educational Resources) offers free piano and guitar lessons to students who would not otherwise prioritize private music instruction.
+Project CHEER offers free piano, guitar, and voice lessons to students who are not otherwise able to prioritize private music instruction.

 Lessons are 15 minutes long, and usually shared between two students.
 Students are able to take two lessons on each instrument a week.
 Students are also welcome to practice on our extra keyboards before or after their scheduled lessons.
 Other music classes are occasionally available throughout the year.

 We offer three sessions throughout the year: September-December, January-May, and June-July.
 Our weekly teaching hours are: Monday, Tuesday and Wednesday: 2-6pm

 What is the Cost?

 Project CHEER’s music lessons are free!
 There is a registration fee of five dollars, which covers all students in a family.

 Who Can Enroll?